IgniteCoders/Android/README.md

 2 | 19 | 2 | 0002
 3 | 21 | 5 | 0004

-If we dont add the server field and override the serverId getter/setter, HQLite will retrieve the user with the wrong accounts (Not related as in server).
+If we dont add the server field and override the serverId getter/setter and getByServerId(), HQLite will retrieve the user with the wrong accounts (Not related as in server).

 **Example:**
 ```Java